How to Use CRM to Offer a Premium Customer Experience11 Apr 2023

 All of those factors contribute to the customer experience.
 Low price, packaging, convenience, familiarity, comfort.
 We will take a look later at how your CRM can help you keep your brand on top of all this.

 The Lap of Luxury

 Now let us consider the artisan loaf – a nice sourdough bread.
 This will be considerably more expensive that the sliced loaf.
-It will be packaged differently – possibly in a simple paper bag rather than printed plastic.
+It will have different packaging – possibly in a simple paper bag rather than printed plastic to complete the more home-made experience.
 The shape and nature of this bread makes it less convenient than the pre-sliced loaf.
 Your slices are likely to be uneven in shape and thickness.
 But the emphasis is on the quality ingredients and baking technique used.
 Perhaps so much so that you can just enjoy the bread on its own.
 With the “artisan” you also have an element of the unknown.
 Perhaps this small batch uses different grains than the previous batch for example.
 The baker’s website will no doubt reflect this, with a blog explaining the origins of the ingredients used and some insight into baking technique.